 WTOP’s Joel Oxley Announces Retirement

-To say Oxley is leaving WTOP in solid shape would be an understatement — WTOP has been radio’s top revenue-generating station for 13 of the past 14 years, generating $66.3 million in revenue in 2024.
-We understand a formal announcement will be released later today.
+To say Oxley is leaving WTOP in solid shape would be an understatement — WTOP has been America’s top revenue-generating radio station for 13 of the past 14 years, billing $66.3 million in 2024.